polotinkering/optimal-ender3/[S]extruder┃toolhead/README.md

 ![extrudr](https://github.com/polotinkering/optimal-ender3/assets/133749952/103df310-d05b-4da8-af24-fa12ca6cd2dd)
 *sorry for the bad photo quality i don't take photo of my printer too often*

-optionaly you can also like me upgrade later on the voron afterburner. *explnation on the afterbuner category*
+optionaly you can also like me upgrade later on the voron afterburner. *explenation on the afterbuner category*